 for her book Dogs don’t bark in France | Sculpture,

-about orders and the love between two women.
+about the fear of death and the love between two women,

-working at Theater Magdeburg for Düsterbusch, City Lights and
+she worked at Theater Magdeburg for Düsterbusch, City Lights

 at the Ejerslev Dreaming Festival in Denmark.